 Something’s changed in the last couple of years.
 The world is in flux.
 The climate seems to be shifting.
-In England 2018 has been the hottest summer on record.
+In England 2018 was the hottest summer on record to date.
 The political climate is changing.
-The old rules don’t seem the same.
+The old rules don’t seem to apply.
 In the UK, we sit in a context of austerity politics and the rise of the far right, alongside growing disparities between rich and poor.
 The cloud of Brexit looms over us like the London smog.
 The fact that a substantial amount of our agricultural policy originates from the EU, means that our impending withdrawal puts UK food and farming at a crossroads.

 Business as usual continues us down one road – industrial agriculture in all it’s climate change making glory, supermarket dominance, labour issues across supply chains, huge health issues associated with increased consumption of processed food and sugars, huge divides across society in the quality of food we eat, and high levels of mental health problems for farmers and lots of farmers leaving the industry.

 But there is an alternative road.
 A road that seeks to redress many of these problems, to make our food systems more resilient.
 That seeks to shorten supply chains, reconnect people to food as citizens rather than consumers, to pay people fairly, to reduce our impacts on the earth and to create the the sorts of community so many of us feel alienated from.

 In the UK the movement for more localised community focused small-scale farming has grown hugely in the last 15 years.
 In London, where I’m based, the same thing has happened, with the number of community gardens, commercial growing sites, community led not-for-profit veg box schemes, and schools growing with students all going up in the last ten years.
 We’re blessed with a huge number of inspirational projects which make genuine change within the communities they operate in on a daily basis, through employing people, through connecting people to land, to community, and through simply eating food.